GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

   The SEED team can verify if your device was previously enrolled to Microsoft Intune under a different user.
 If this is confirmed, choose on the following to offboard it from Microsoft Intune and then retry onboarding your device to SEED.

-  - If you are a Windows user, refer to [SEED offboarding steps][seed-offboarding-steps].
+  - If you are a Windows user, see [SEED offboarding steps][seed-offboarding-steps].

-  - If you are a macOS user, go to **System Preferences**  and locate the old Management Profile.
-Refer to [SEED offboarding steps][seed-offboarding-steps].
+  - If you are a macOS user, go to **System Preferences**  and locate the old Management Profile. see [SEED offboarding steps][seed-offboarding-steps].

   </details>